OmdaMukhtar/aws-terrform/terraform/terraform-modules/README.md

 ## Observation
 - WHen you want accessing the out variables of the resource or module , you must put it on outputs file, then you'll be able to access it.
+- How to use the outputs between the modules proplery.

 ## Deploy
 - deploy terraform backend